AyrA/CommandoCheatTool/docs/Game.md

 ## Rocket launcher fires very slow

 No it doesn't.
-It fires unnaturally fast in the first two chapters for some reason.
+You cheated yoursef one and found that it fires fast in the first two chapters.
 The firing rate in the last chapter is what it was intended with.

 I assume the default fire rate is lowered only in the last chapter